FyraLabs/skystreamer/README.md

 # SkyStreamer

-SkyStreamer is an AT firehose consumer that streams new posts from Bluesky.
-It does the filtering for you so you can focus on the posts.
+SkyStreamer is an AT Firehose consumer that streams new posts from Bluesky.
+It provides simplified wrapper data types and a streaming API for easy filtering of events on the AT Firehose.

+SkyStreamer is based on [ATrium](https://github.com/sugyan/atrium).

 ## Why?